aodr3w/aodr3w/README.md

 ### Hi there 👋

-- My name is Andrew , I'am a programmer specialized in Data Engineering.
+- My name is Andrew , I'am a Backend Developer
 - 🔭 I’m currently working on developing and maintaining data infrastructure for large scale web crawling.
 - 🌱 In my free time i study Big Data Engineering and work with Python & Scala -How to reach me: